CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/NVIDIA-User-Experience-NVUE.md

 ### Command Help
 <!-- vale off -->
 As you enter commands, you can get help with command syntax by entering `-h` or `--help` at various points within a command entry.
-For example, to find out what options are available for `nv set interface`, enter `nv set interface -h` or `nv set interface --help`.
+For example, to examine the options available for `nv set interface`, enter `nv set interface -h` or `nv set interface --help`.
 <!-- vale on -->
 ```
 cumulus@switch:~$ nv set interface -h